dark-peak-analytics/assertHE/README.md

 [slides](https://github.com/RobertASmith/talks/blob/master/RHTA24-assertHE%20(1).pdf)
 publicly available for those interested in finding out more.

-We are continiuing to work to improve the package and welcome contributions.
+We are continuing to work to improve the package and welcome contributions.
 To get involved, please see the [Contribution guide](https://github.com/dark-peak-analytics/assertHE/blob/main/CONTRIBUTING.md).
 For more context about the aims of the wider project please read [the